When we’re talking about the breakup stages, what we’re really discussing are grief stages. You’ve probably heard a lot

 There’s a question that keeps popping up across countless breakup recovery forums and groups.

-Do only dumpees (the people who’ve been dumped) go through the stages of a breakup, or do the dumpers (the people who’ve done the dumping) get the same treatment?
+Do only dumpees (the people who’ve been dumped) go through breakup stages, or do the dumpers (the people who’ve done the dumping) get the same treatment?